f5devcentral/terraform-aws-f5-sca/sca/security_stack/inspec/security-stack-ready/README.md

-# Example InSpec Profile
+# SCA Security Stack Readiness InSpec Profile

-This example shows the implementation of an InSpec profile.
+This InSpec profile validates that the SCA Security Stack deployment is valid and ready for use.

+TODO: What does the sentence above mean?